wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step6.md

 <img src="https://github.com/wska/katacoda-scenarios/blob/main/add-login-to-python-flask-app-using-keycloak/img/3.png?raw=true" width="500">

 Enter a name for the user and make sure that `Email Verified` is activated, else the user will be flagged as "incomplete" later on.
-This allows for using email verification(a very common feature in modern applications) if one wants it, but it is not part of this tutorial.
+This allows for using email verification (a very common feature in modern applications) if one wants it, but it is not part of this tutorial.
+Then save.

 <img src="https://github.com/wska/katacoda-scenarios/blob/main/add-login-to-python-flask-app-using-keycloak/img/4.png?raw=true" width="500">